Mela Huseynê Bateyî: Works

-His main work is called Mewlûda Kurmancî meaning Birthday in Kurmancî, written in Kurmanji Kurdish.
-The work is a celebration of the birth of Muhammad and contains 19 chapters.
+His main work is called Mewluda kurmancî (Kurdish mawlid) or Mewlûdu'n-Nebî (Mawlid of the Prophet), written in Kurmanji Kurdish.
+A mawlid in this context is a work on the birth and life of the Prophet Muhammad.
+The poem contains 19 chapters.
 It was used as a textbook for teaching Kurdish in the past and was also very popular among Muslim Kurds in northern Kurdistan who could recite its poems by heart.
 Its poems are also recited at other occasions such as in charity.
 This book was published for the first time in 1905 in Egypt.
 It was published for the second time in 1919 in Istanbul.
 One of his poems, which is about morality, has become a part of the oral tradition of Yazidis.
 He also has ghazals.

 Bateyî school

 Because Bateyî became so influential in subsequent Kurdish mawlid poetry, one can talk of a Bateyî school.
 These poems all start with basmala and hamdala, all of them mention the birthday of Muhammad melodically.
 It is recommended to recite their salawat with chorus and prosody to escape eternal hell fire.